Choosing the right humidifier size matters more than the brand.

 Humidifier sizing is about balance.

-Whole-house systems make sense when dryness affects most of the home.
+Portable humidifiers work well for individual rooms, while whole-house systems make sense when dryness affects most of the home.